dendronhq/dendron-site/vault/dendron.rfc.md

    have broad support are much more likely to make progress than those that don't receive any comments.
-6. Eventually, the team will decide whether the RFC is a candidate for inclusion in a future release of Dendron..
+6. Eventually, the team will decide whether the RFC is a candidate for inclusion in a future release of Dendron.
 7. RFCs that are candidates for inclusion will enter a "**final comment period**" lasting 3 calendar days.
 The beginning of this period will be signaled by a team member adding a comment and label on the RFCs pull